ksanch20/cs4300/homework2/movie_theater_booking/README.md

 Used chatGPT to:
 - Generate basic HTML templates
 - Help set up user profiles
--P rovide guidance on Django setup and configurations
+- Provide guidance on Django setup and configurations for deployment
 - Suggest README structure and content

 All AI-generated content was reviewed, modified, and integrated by developer